The Shocking Truth About Antibiotic Resistance

 In addition, livestock and crops can contribute to the speading of bacterial resistance.
-Animals get antibiotics and can develop drug-resistant bacteria.
-These same resistant bacteria can transfer to crops via animal feces contaminated fertilizer or water, which the human then consumes.
-The resistant bacteria stay in the human gut and can be spread in the community.
+Animals who receive antibiotics can develop drug-resistant bacteria, too.
+These same resistant bacteria can transfer to crops via fertilizer or water contaminated with animal feces, and the crops, which the human then eats, contain the resistant bacteria.
+The resistant bacteria can stay in the human gut and be spread in the community.
 Salmonella and Campylobacter are the primary organisms becoming resistant in animals that can transfer to humans.

 Can Antibiotic Resistance Affect Children?